How much is your car worth?

 The Avalon Hybrid has a larger trunk than the Clarity Plug-In Hybrid (16.1 vs. 15.5 cubic feet).

 To allow full utilization of available cargo room, the Avalon Hybrid’s trunk lid uses concealed beam hinges that don’t intrude into the trunk.
-The Clarity Plug-In Hybrid’s useful trunk space is reduced by its intrusive beam hinge.
+Its intrusive beam hinge reduces the Clarity Plug-In Hybrid’s useful trunk space.

 A standard locking glovebox keeps your small valuables safer in the Avalon Hybrid.
 The Clarity Plug-In Hybrid doesn’t offer locking storage for small valuables.